omidsakhi/tpu_glow/README.md

 # OpenAI Glow implementation for TPU/GPU
-An attempt to run OpenAI GLOW on GPU and TPU
+An attempt to run OpenAI GLOW on GPU and TPU.
+Heavily based on the original implementation https://github.com/openai/glow

-#Status
+# Status
 Only unconditinal sampling works at the moment

-#Results
+# Results
 - Iteration 5000

 ![results](https://github.com/omidsakhi/tpu_glow/blob/master/results/005000.jpg)